ddmitov/camel-harness/README.md

 ```

 * **stderrFunction:**
-  This is the name of the function that will be executed every time there is output on STDERR.
+  This is the name of the function that will be executed when output is available on STDERR.
   The only argument passed to this function is the ```stderr``` string.
 Example:

 ```javascript